blbadger/blbadger.github.io/language-representations-inputs.md

 uskyankaFSibandrawl
 ```

-My GPU (RTX 3060 with 12 GB memory) runs out of memory trying to perform backpropegation on the full 48-block `gpt2-xl`.
+The author's local GPU (an RTX 3060 with 12GB memory) runs out of memory trying to perform backpropegation on the full 48-block `gpt2-xl`.
 In this case we are faced with a few options: either we can use larger GPUs or else we can compress the model or model's parameters in some way.
 Model parameters are usually set to a 32-bit floating point datatype by default, but for this input representation visualization process we do not actually need full precision.
 Instead, we can load and convert the model to (mostly) 8-bit precision using Tim Dettmer's very useful [bitsandbytes](https://github.com/TimDettmers/bitsandbytes) library (or the ported [bitsandbytes-windows](https://github.com/fa0311/bitsandbytes-windows) version if you are using Windows), which is integrated into the `AutoModelForCausalLM` module in the Huggingface Transformers library such that a model may be loaded to a GPU in 8 bit precision using the following:

 ```python
 model = AutoModelForCausalLM.from_pretrained("gpt2-xl", load_in_8bit=True, device_map='auto')